-- DBRef class is implemented for storing references to sequence databases parsed from PDB header records. - Methods for storing coordinate set labels in AtomGroup instances are implemented: getACSLabel(), and getACSLabel(). - calcCenter() and moveAtoms() functions are implemented for dealing with coordinate translation.

-- Hierarchical view, HierView, is completely redesigned.
+- DBRef class is implemented for storing references to sequence databases parsed from PDB header records. - Methods for storing coordinate set labels in AtomGroup instances are implemented: getACSLabel(), and getACSLabel(). - calcCenter() and moveAtoms() functions are implemented for dealing with coordinate translation. - Hierarchical view, HierView, is completely redesigned.
 PDB files that contain non-empty segment name column (or when such information is parsed from a PSF file), new design delicately handles this information to identify distinct chains and residues.
-This prevents merging distinct chains in different segments but with same identifiers and residues in those with same numbers.
-New design is also using ordered dictionaries collections.OrderedDict and lists so that chain and residue iterations yield them in the order they are parsed from file.
+This prevents merging distinct chains in different segments but with same identifiers and residues.
+This prevents merging distinct chains in different segments but with same identifiers and residues.
+OrderedDict and lists so that chain and residue iterations yield them in the order they are parsed from file.
 These improvements also bring modest improvements in speed. - Segment class is implemented for handling segments of atoms defined in molecular dynamics simulations setup, using psfgen for example. - Context manager methods are added to trajectory classes.
 A trajectory file can be opened as follows: